 Since then, Janiczek has gone on to appear as a guest director with all of the notable chamber orchestras in Europe.
 With the Chamber Orchestra of Europe he toured extensively throughout Europe and the Far East, building close musical partnerships with other such distinguished artists as Mitsuko Uchida, as well as directing the COE, to great acclaim, in a disc of Stravinsky's Apollon Musagète and Pulcinella Suite.

 In 2011, the Scottish Chamber Orchestra appointed Alexander as Associate Artist, cementing an already extensive creative partnership.
-Previously concertmaster of the SCO, Janiczek continues to direct them on a regular basis, both in Scotland and abroad, appearing in the 2011/12 season as a soloist with the SCO's principal conductor, Robin Ticciati.
-As a recording artist, his catalogue with the SCO is distinguished, directing them in a highly respected series of Mozart Serenades for Linn Records, Gramophone label of the year 2010, and for a new disc of Weber concerti.
+Previously concertmaster of the SCO, Janiczek appeared in the 2011/12 season as a soloist with the SCO's principal conductor Robin Ticciati, and continues to direct them on a regular basis, both in Scotland and abroad.
+As a recording artist, his catalogue with the SCO is distinguished, directing them in a highly respected series of Mozart and Weber recordings for Linn Records, Gramophone label of the year 2010.

-Among his extensive discography are many other notable recordings, including the Beethoven Symphonies recorded live with La Chambre Philharmonique and Emmanuel Krivine, Sir Simon Rattle's disc of Mahler 8 with the City of Birmingham Symphony Orchestra, and projects with Sir Colin Davis and the London Symphony Orchestra as part of the Berlioz centenary.
+Other notable recordings among his extensive discography include the Beethoven Symphonies recorded live with La Chambre Philharmonique and Emmanuel Krivine, Sir Simon Rattle's disc of Mahler 8 with the City of Birmingham Symphony Orchestra, and projects with Sir Colin Davis and the London Symphony Orchestra as part of the Berlioz centenary in 2003.

 Completing his encyclopaedic knowledge of the violin repertoire, Janiczek plays extensively as a chamber musician.
-Highlights include his duo work with pianist Llyr Williams, including a cycle of Beethoven and Brahms Sonatas, as well as a Wigmore Hall debut in 2011.
 Invited by Mitsuko Uchida and Richard Goode to the Marlboro Music Festival, Janiczek has also appeared in chamber partnerships with artists such as Thomas Adés, Yuri Bashmet, Miklós Perényi, Heinz Holliger and András Schiff.
+In 2011, Janiczek and his duo partner pianist Llyr Williams completed their cycle of Beethoven and Brahms Sonatas.
+Returning through the coming seasons to venues including London's Wigmore Hall and the Salzburg Mozarteum, Janiczek and Williams will also embark, from 2014, on a series of Beethoven piano and Mozart violin concerti with the Scottish Chamber Orchestra.

 As the complete modern artist, Janiczek is notably committed to exploring 19th Century performance practice, an interest that was established during the years working with Sir Roger Norrington at Camerata Salzburg.
-In this field he works with fellow musicians and scholars such as Robert Levin, and Philippe Herreweghe.
+In this field he works with fellow musicians and scholars Robert Levin, and Philippe Herreweghe.
+Having founded his own group in order to further his work in this field, Janiczek's ensemble made its debut at Herrenchiemsee Festspiele in 2013.

 Continuing the auspicious tradition of musical pedagogy from which he has inherited so much, Alexander Janiczek is a Professor of Violin at the Guildhall School of Music & Drama.
 He plays the ex-‘Sorkin’ Giuseppe Guarneri, del Gesù, Cremona 1731, which is on loan to him from the National Bank of Austria.